A blended-style global all-cap equity fund seeking growth.

 Performance

-In international equities, stock selection in the financials and materials sectors had a positive impact on performance.
-Overweight exposure to health care and consumer staples, and stock selection in communication services, had a negative impact.
+In international equities, stock selection in health care, materials and consumer staples had a positive impact on the Fund’s performance.
+Underweight exposure to consumer discretionary also had a positive impact.
+Stock selection in energy and underweight exposure to financials had a negative impact on performance.

 Outlook